-Rihanna breaks Twitter with Super Bowl performance and pregnancy speculation
+Twitter goes down as Rihanna uses Super Bowl halftime show to announce pregnancy

 Huge spike in outage reports in moments after halftime show

-Rihanna’s spectacular Super Bowl 2023 halftime performance and the apparent revelation that she may be pregnant (while suspended on a platform high above the playing field) broke Twitter on Sunday night.
+Rihanna’s spectacular Super Bowl 2023 halftime performance and the revelation that she is pregnant broke Twitter on Sunday night.

 By 8.38pm, minutes after the end of her set as the Philadelphia Eagles and Kansas City Chiefs began the second half of the championship match, there was a huge spike in reported outages on Twitter.

-Downdetector clocked 9,922 outages reported as fans of the Barbadian superstar took to the platform with adulation for her stunning performance and excited questions as to whether she was pregnant.
+Downdetector clocked 9,922 outages reported as fans of the Barbadian superstar – while suspended on a platform high above the playing field – took to the platform with adulation for her stunning performance and excited questions as to whether she was pregnant.

 The site, which tracks user-reported outages, mostly reported outages with the app but there were also problems with the website.